-When the circuit breaker trips it basically means that the whole system will lack the power to run on.
+When the circuit breaker trips, the whole system will lack the power to run on.
 The circuit breaker might have tripped because of excessive build-up of heat or some other problem that needs emergency cut off of electricity.
 Unless you reset the circuit breakers, you cannot be able to start the furnace.

 The limit switch is not working

-A limit switch is the main control behind the temperatures within the furnace.
+A limit switch is a primary control behind the temperatures within the furnace.
 When temperatures go too high in the furnace, the limit switch will automatically shut off the system for safety.
-If the limit switch goes bad, however, the furnace cannot start.
+However, if the limit switch goes wrong, the furnace cannot start.

 You will need to check if it’s okay.
 However, sometimes, we cannot determine this on our own.
-We will need to have a technician looking into the possible problem with the limit switch.
+We will need to have a technician look into the possible problem with the limit switch.

-With long periods of work, the furnace burners can accumulate dust and other debris a.tter which can really cut short the efficiency.
-Sometimes the gas passages could be blocked by the debris and this could be a real problem.
+With long work periods, the furnace burners can accumulate dust and other debris, cutting short the efficiency.
+Sometimes the gas passages could be blocked by the debris, and this could be a real problem.

 When the igniters become worn out, they might end up not working.
-If the effect is severe you might need to replace them entirely.
-They are basically what ignites the gas from the gas pipe to create the heat that is used to warm up the room.
+If the effect is severe, you might need to replace them entirely.
+They ignite the gas from the gas pipe to create the heat used to warm up the room.

-Sometimes when there is a crack or fault with the gas system, there might be an automatic cut-off.
-Therefore if the gas stops circulating it might not start.
+Sometimes, there might be an automatic cut-off when there is a crack or fault with the gas system.
+Therefore, if the gas stops circulating, it might not start.

 A dirty flame sensor

-What Can Cause a Furnace to Stop Working – Final Word
+What Can Cause a Furnace to Stop Working – Conclusion

-After understanding all the parts of the furnace, you can easily know how to handle any of the components in case it does not start.
-Some problems are severe and they might need special attention or even replacement.
+After understanding all the furnace parts, you can quickly know how to handle any of the components if it does not start.
+Some problems are severe, and they might need special attention or even replacement.

 That is is why you need to know what can cause a furnace not to work.
-Some problems like a tripped circuit breaker are so simple and you just need to reset it in order for the system to start working again.
+Some problems like a tripped circuit breaker are so simple, and you need to reset it for the system to start working again.

-However when it can’t completely start yet you can’t still see the problem, it is best advised that you cut off the power or gas directed to the furnace and call in the expert to look into the problem.
+However, if it still won’t start and you can’t still see the problem, it is best to cut off the power or gas directed to the furnace and call in the expert to look into the issue.